 - Forget Apple Pay.
 Mastercard's got a fingerprint reader (CNET)

 - Research: Defenses, response plans, and greatest concerns about cybersecurity in an IoT and mobile world (Tech Pro Research)

-How to register Apple Pay cards
+How do I register Apple Pay cards?

 Registering new cards is an easy process that can be completed on any compatible iOS device running the latest version of the mobile operating system.
 To register a new Apple Pay card, grab one of your credit cards and follow these simple steps.